ArslanYousaf12/hangman-game-python/README.md

 Contributions are welcome!
 If you find any issues or have suggestions for improvements, feel free to open an issue or submit a pull request.

 ## Contact
-For any inquiries, reach out to me at [Github (https://github.com/ArslanYousaf12)].
+For any inquiries, reach out to me at [Github](https://github.com/ArslanYousaf12).